Quantum Talagrand, KKL and Friedgut's theorems and the learnability of quantum Boolean functions: Von Neumann algebraic generalizations

 \begin{remark} In the classical setting, other junta-type theorems related to Fourier analysis of Boolean functions may be found in \cite{friedgut2002boolean,alon2004graph,bourgain2002distribution,khot2006nonembeddability,kindler2002noise,dinur2006fourier}.
 While extending these results to the present quantum setting is an interesting problem, their statements do not directly involve the notion of influence that is central to our study.
 This interesting direction of research will therefore be considered elsewhere.

 \end{remark}

-\section{von Neumann algebraic generalizations}
+\section{Von Neumann algebraic generalizations}

-In this section, we generalize the main results to the general von Neumann algebraic setting.
+In this section, we generalize the main results from the previous section to the general von Neumann algebraic setting.
+Apart from technical challenges that arise from the fact that the underlying Hilbert space can be infinite-dimensional and the operators involved can be unbounded, most proofs run parallel to the ones for qubits once the appropriate assumptions are identified.
+As demonstrated in the next section, these hypotheses are satisfied for a number of interesting examples besides the qubit systems treated in Section~\ref{sec:mainresults}.

 We start recapitulating some basic von Neumann algebra theory.
 As a general reference, we refer to \cite{Tak02, Tak03}.
 Let $\cH$ be a Hilbert space and $B(\cH)$ the space of all bounded linear operators on $\cH$.
 The $\sigma$-weak topology on $B(\cH)$ is the topology induced by the seminorms $\lvert\tr(\,\cdot\,x)\rvert$, where $x$ runs over the set of all trace-class operators.
 A \emph{von Neumann algebra} $\mathcal M$ on $\cH$ is a unital $\ast$-subalgebra of $B(\cH)$ that is closed in the $\sigma$-weak topology.
 A linear functional on $\mathcal M$ is called \emph{normal} if it is continuous with respect to the $\sigma$-weak topology.
 The set of all normal linear functionals on $\mathcal M$ is denoted by $\mathcal M_\ast$, and the obvious dual pairing between $\mathcal M$ and $\mathcal M_\ast$ establishes an isometric isomorphism between $\mathcal M$ and $(\mathcal M_\ast)^\ast$.

 A \emph{state} on $\mathcal M$ is a positive linear functional $\phi\colon \mathcal M\to\com$ such that $\phi(\un)=1$.
 A state is called \emph{faithful} if $\phi(x^\ast x)=0$ implies $x=0$.
 For a faithful normal state $\phi$ on $\mathcal M$ let $\cH_\phi$ denote the completion of $M$ with respect to the inner product